 Group seminars and campaign simulations are used to develop and refine a participant's ability to coordinate a successful political campaign.
 Written work for this course consists of several short exercises plus development of a campaign plan.
 Groups of five to six students work jointly on the development and presentation of a single campaign plan for an actual upcoming race.
 The final day of the Institute is devoted to the presentation of the group-designed campaign plans before a panel of CMI faculty and campaign professionals.

-several financial awards to help offset the costs of participating in the institutes.
+The Center offers several financial awards to help offset the costs of participating in the institutes.

 AU students should see their academic adviser for information on enrolling in the institutes.
 There are also a limited number of seats available to non-AU students to participate in the institutes.
-Please fill out the non-credit application if interested.

 Learn More about CMI sessions for the upcoming academic year.